dvaneynde/home-automation/README.md

 To pass all tests your need a key for Open Weather Map API, see `pom.xml`.

-To run the Web App make sure subfolder `static` has the javascript (as generated from elm) code.
-See the separate ELM project [elm-ui](../elm-ui/README.md).
+To run the Web App make sure subfolder `static` has the javascript as generated from the separate ELM project [elm-ui](https://github.com/dvaneynde/elm-ui).

 ```bash
 $ mvn package